dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 **Many improvements** have been made to Deep Q-Network (DQN) since 2013.
 In this topic we will implement Google DeepMind's asynchronous one-step Q-Learning method, presented in [Asynchronous Methods for Deep Reinforcement Learning, Mnih et al., 2016.](https://arxiv.org/abs/1602.01783), with [OpenAI's Gym](https://gym.openai.com/) classic Atari 2600 SpaceInvaders game (however it can work with any OpenAI Gym environment with raw visual input).
 Although, the main breakthrough of their paper policy-based *Asynchronous Advantage Actor-Critic Network (A3C)*, which outperforms value-based Q-Learning methods in both data efficiency and accuracy, it won't be covered in current post.

-*Update 18.11.2016:* current state-of-the-art introduced in their paper ["Reinforcement Learning with Unsupervised Auxiliary Tasks"](https://arxiv.org/pdf/1611.05397.pdf) (UNREAL), which is based on A3C method.
+*Update 18.11.2016:* current state-of-the-art introduced in their new paper ["Reinforcement Learning with Unsupervised Auxiliary Tasks"](https://arxiv.org/pdf/1611.05397.pdf) (UNREAL), which is also based on A3C method.

 **For implementation** were used a deep learning [TensorFlow](http://tensorflow.org) and [Keras](https://keras.io/) libraries.
 Code used in this topic can be found at my [github repository](https://github.com/dbobrenko/async-deeprl).
 All requirements are listed [here](https://github.com/dbobrenko/async-deeprl#requirements).